bismuthfoundation/WalletServer/Doc/Readme.md

 diff is a list with several info related to the diff adjustment algorithm:
 `[difficulty, difficulty_dropped, time_to_generate, diff_previous_block, block_time, neetwork_hashrate, diff_adjustment, block_height]`

+- difficulty_dropped is a lower difficulty that can be used if the current block is hard to find.
+Part of tail removal.
+  You can ignore that one, just use difficulty.
+- time_to_generate is the last block time
+- block_time is the average block time over the last 1440 blocks (=24H roughly, used by the difficulty feedback controler)

 ### statusjson
 *superceed the deprecated "statusget" command*